James Watt: Later years

 Watt retired in 1800, the same year that his fundamental patent and partnership with Boulton expired.
-The famous partnership was transferred to the men's sons, Matthew Robinson Boulton and James Watt Jr..
-Longtime firm engineer William Murdoch was soon made a partner and the firm prospered.
+The famous partnership was transferred to the men's sons, Matthew Robinson Boulton and James Watt, Junior.
+The long-time firm engineer William Murdoch was soon made a partner and the firm prospered.

 Watt continued to invent other things before and during his semi-retirement.
 Within his home in Handsworth, Staffordshire, Watt made use of a garret room as a workshop, and it was here that he worked on many of his inventions.
 Among other things, he invented and constructed machines for copying sculptures and medallions which worked very well, but which he never patented.
 One of the first sculptures he produced with the machine was a small head of his old professor friend Adam Smith.
 He maintained his interest in civil engineering and was a consultant on several significant projects.
 He proposed, for example, a method for constructing a flexible pipe to be used for pumping water under the River Clyde at Glasgow.

 He and his second wife travelled to France and Germany, and he purchased an estate in mid-Wales at Doldowlod House, one mile south of Llanwrthwl, which he much improved.

 In 1816, he took a trip on the paddle-steamer Comet, a product of his inventions, to revisit his home town of Greenock.

 He died on 25 August 1819 at his home "Heathfield Hall" near Handsworth in Staffordshire (now part of Birmingham) at the age of 83.
 He was buried on 2 September in the graveyard of St Mary's Church, Handsworth.
 The church has since been extended and his grave is now inside the church.

 Family

-On 16 July 1764, Watt married his cousin Margaret Miller (d.
+On 14 July 1764, Watt married his cousin Margaret Miller (d.
 1773).
 They had two children, Margaret (1767–1796) and James (1769–1848).
 In 1791, their daughter married James Miller.
 In September 1773, while Watt was working in the Scottish Highlands, he learned that his wife, who was pregnant with their third child, was seriously ill.
 He immediately returned home but found that she had died and their child was stillborn.

-In 1775, he married Ann MacGregor (d.1832).
+On 29 July 1776, he married Ann MacGregor (d.
+1832).